prohetamine/radio-launcher/README.md

 $ yarn start
 ```

-The launcher is firmly connected with radio-station and cannot work without it, log in using the data provided by the radio-station
+The launcher is firmly connected with [radio-station](https://github.com/prohetamine/radio-station) and cannot work without it, log in using the data provided by the [radio-station](https://github.com/prohetamine/radio-station)

 ![auth](https://github.com/prohetamine/radio-launcher/blob/main/media/0.png)

+The login details can be changed, read the [radio-station](https://github.com/prohetamine/radio-station) documentation

 ![auth](https://github.com/prohetamine/radio-launcher/blob/main/media/1.png)